fpgaprince/rtd/docs/source/additional.rst

     set associative
         Set associative addresses the problem of possible thrashing in the direct mapping method.
 It does this by saying that instead of having exactly one line that a block can map to in the cache, we will group a few lines together creating a set.

+when CPU does find data in cache and operates on it and returns it to cache, this needs to flow back to main memory or whereever.

 just for reference, CPUs
 CPU registers, counters, pointers, etc